-During the NATO Summit in Warszawa in July 2016, the Alliance decided that the alliance should enhance its military presence in the Baltics and Poland.
-The presence is a defensive measure that emphasises the Alliance's will for collective defence.
+During the NATO 2016 Warsaw Summit it was decided that the alliance would enhance its forward presence in Estonia, Latvia, Lithuania and Poland.
+The presence is a defensive and reassuring measure that emphasises the Alliance's will for collective defence.

-Enhanced Forward Presence consists of four rotational, multinational battalion-size battlegroups based in Latvia, Lithuania, Estonia and Poland.
-The Norwegian contribution is part of a German-led multinational battalion where the Netherlands and Belgium also participate.
+Enhanced Forward Presence consists of four rotational, multinational battalion-size battle groups based in Latvia, Lithuania, Estonia and Poland.
+The Norwegian contribution is part of a German-led multinational battalion.

-The Battalion that Norway is a part of, is located in a Lithuanian garrison in Rukla, about 90 km from the Lithuanian capital Vilnius.
+The Battalion that Norway is a part of is located in a Lithuanian garrison in Rukla, about 90 km from the Lithuanian capital Vilnius.
 Here the Norwegian soldiers will be training and exercising together with soldiers from Belgium, France, Croatia, Luxemburg, the Netherlands and Germany as well as soldiers from the host nation Lithuania.

 Norway has contributed with soldiers in Enhanced Forward Presence since spring 2017.
-In April 2017, a small forward team of Norwegian military personnel was sent to Rukla to make sure that everything was ready when the Norwegian main forces entered the garrison in late May.
+In April 2017 a small forward team of Norwegian military personnel was sent to Rukla to make sure that everything was ready when the Norwegian main forces entered the garrison in late May.

 From May until December 2017 The Norwegian contribution consisted of 200 men and women from the Army.
 The majority of the soldiers belonged to the Telemark Battalion.
 They were, however, supported by soldiers from the whole Brigade Nord, including fire control, military police, communications support, logistics and engineers.